 Corporate Social Responsibility

-The Annual Report on CSR activities is annexed herewith as Annexure II' to thisreport.
+The Company has a Policy on Corporate Social Responsibility (CSR).
+The Annual Report onCSR activities as per the Companies (Corporate Social Responsibility Policy) Rules 2014is annexed herewith as Annexure III' to this report.
 The CSR Policy is posted on thewebsite of the Company and the web link ishttps://www.cclproducts.com/wp-content/uploads/2019/04/csr-policy.pdf

 Internal Control Systems & their adequacy